-ls a ny information provided on addition sheets?
-Yes/No will Intr tecl scribe the techniques (including chimney height in cases of releases to he atmosphere) to be used to ensure that the objectives, contained in section 7(2) and (7) of the Act (oduction to accompanying guidance note) are met.
-This should include all the relevantiques (e.g. process controls) and should not be limited to any abatement techniques to employed to minimise or render harmless any releases. ls a ny information provided on addition sheets?
-Yes/No Hav w will the chiestives mentioned in costions 7(2) and 7(7) of the Act he cobioused and how con [Sh imp star w will the objectives mentioned in sections 7(2) and 7(7) of the Act be achieved, and how appliance with the general condition implied by section 7(4) of the Act be demonstrate ould the application be for an existing process a timetable should be provided that details provements that the applicant intends to implement to bring the process up to new plandards (see guidance note).
-A full justification for the timetable and why the improvement of the implemented sooner should also be supplied.
+Is any information provided on addition sheets?
+Yes/No ) will be Introdu technic ibe the techniques (including chimney height in cases of used to ensure that the objectives, contained in secuction to accompanying guidance note) are met.
+This ques (e.g. process controls) and should not be limited apployed to minimise or render harmless any releases. ction 7(2) and (7) of the Act s should include all the rele Is any information provided on addition sheets?
+Yes/No complia [Should improv standa will the objectives mentioned in sections 7(2) and 7(7) of iance with the general condition implied by section 7 and the application be for an existing process a timetable between the the applicant intends to implement to be ards (see guidance note).
+A full justification for the time to be implemented sooner should also be supplied].
+(4) of the Act be demonstrate should be provided that details ring the process up to new p

 If necessary, answers to the following question should provide on separate sheets.

 Please identify the question numbers to which answers relate and please indicate in each section that extra sheets are included.